AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/download-install.md

 ---
 # Download and install {#id1645E0O04MK}

-Starting release 2024.2.0, Experience Manager Guides is only available as an automated add-on for Experience Manager as a Cloud Service.
+Starting 2024.2.0 release, Experience Manager Guides is only available as an automated add-on for Experience Manager as a Cloud Service.

 If you are using December 2023 or earlier releases, you can download the Adobe Experience Manager Guides from the GitHub repository and install it.